gearmax-uw/gearmax-api/README.md

 detached mode, run `docker-compose stop` to exit these containerized running apps.

 **Note:** `docker-compose up` will run the file with default name *docker-compose.yml*.
-This file will create two containers which provides spring boot and redis services, and you still can use your local/remote MySQL server only if you configure it correctly.
-If you prefer to use containers to provide MySQL service, you can run `docker-compose -f docker-compose-with-sql.yml up` which will start up three containers (spring boot + redis + mysql) configured by *docker-compose-with-sql.yml* (haven't tested yet, hahaha...).
+This file will create two containers which provide spring boot and redis services, and you still can use your local/remote MySQL server and Elasticsearch server only if you configure it correctly.

 ### How to run this app in either dev or prod environment?

-**WARNING: If you don't have MySQL or Redis installed, or you do not configure them correctly in the property file, the app will not build or run successfully!**
+**WARNING: If you don't have MySQL/Redis/Elasticsearch installed, or you do not configure them correctly in the property file, the app will not build or run successfully!**

 If you would like to run this app in dev (development) environment, go to *gearmax-api/src/main/resources/application.properties* and specify `spring.profiles.active=dev`.
 This specification will deploy the configurations in *application-dev.properties* when you start your app.